fitriadyaa/GenerateText_Gemini/README.md

 ## Support Me ☕

-If you find MyGithubUser helpful or just want to support my work, you can buy me a coffee! ☕
+If you find this repo's helpful or just want to support my work, you can buy me a coffee! ☕

 [![Support Me on Saweria](https://img.shields.io/badge/Support%20Me%20on-Saweria-brightgreen)](https://saweria.co/fitriadyaa)